D3N14LD15K/D3N14LD15K/README.md

 - 📫 How to reach me:
   - Email: [d3n14ld15k@bugcrowdninja.com](mailto:d3n14ld15k@bugcrowdninja.com)

-- ⚡ Fun fact: I have a dog named Wako and he do bug bounty with me all nights!
+- ⚡ Fun fact: I have a dog named Wako and he does bug bounties with me all nights!

 <!---